Santi Giovanni e Paolo al Celio: Cardinalatial title

 The basilica is connected with the cardinalatial Titulus Ss.
 Ioannis et Pauli.
 Among previous Cardinal Priests of this title are three who became Pope: Pope Honorius III (Cencio Savelli, elevated to cardinal in 1198), Pope Adrian VI (Adriaan Boeyens, elevated to cardinal in 1517) and Pope Pius XII (Eugenio Pacelli, elevated to cardinal in 1929).

 Since Francis Spellman became the new Cardinal Priest of the titulus in 1946 (after it had been vacated by Pacelli's election to the papacy in 1939), it was held until 2015 by cardinals who were Archbishops of New York.
 In 2012, Archbishop Timothy Dolan of New York was elevated to cardinal and assigned a different title, because Cardinal Edward Egan, the first prelate to enjoy the title of Archbishop Emeritus of New York, continued in the title of Ss.
 Ioannis et Pauli until his death on 5 March 2015.

-The title is now held by Cardinal Josef De Kesel, the Archbishop of Mechelin-Bruxelles, who was appointed to it on 19 November 2016.
+The title is now held by Cardinal Josef De Kesel, the Archbishop of Mechelen-Brussels, who was appointed to it on 19 November 2016.